Restoration of Courtyard25/05/2017

 Extended opening hours at enys gardens

-We are now open every Sunday between 11am-5pm until the end of September.
+We will be open every Sunday between 11am-5pm from Easter Sunday until the end of September.
 Opening hours Tuesday and Thursday remains 2-5, with extended opening hours during the Bluebell Festival.

 Miracle returns to enys gardens